 IV.A.5.
-The role of leadership and the institution's governance and decisionmaking structures and processes are regularly evaluated to assure their integrity and effectiveness.
+The role of leadership and the institution's governance and decision-making structures and processes are regularly evaluated to assure their integrity and effectiveness.
 The institution widely communicates the results of these evaluations and uses them as a basis for improvement.

-The SMCCCD mission statement establishes its commitment to decision-making structures and processes that have shared governance as their hallmark: "Shared governance is practiced through processes that are inclusive with regard to information sharing and decision making..."
-(49).
-In support of this the Board considers changes to policies through the shared governance process.
-The College Catalog notes, under Role of the Faculty and Students, "Cañada College seeks the counsel of its faculty and students through a system of permanent councils, committees and informal consultation."
-Standing and ad-hoc committees are organized under the College Council or the Academic Senate which operate through a Governing Council (elected by the faculty).
-Classified staff members of committees are appointed by the CSEA; student members are appointed by the Associated Students of Cañada College.
-Instructors, students, staff, and administrators participate in curriculum development and the learning processes and in the general campus environment as full voting members of the various College committees which provide guidance and assistance to the President.
+The SMCCCD Mission Statement establishes its commitment to decision-making structures and processes that have shared governance as their hallmark: "Shared governance is practiced through processes that are inclusive with regard to information sharing and decision making...." (see catalog).
+In support of this the board considers changes to policies through the shared governance process.

+The college catalog notes, under Role of the Faculty and Students, "Cañada College seeks the counsel of its faculty and students through a system of permanent councils, committees and informal consultation."
+Standing and ad-hoc committees are organized under the College Council or the Academic Senate which operates through a Governing Council (elected by the faculty).
+Classified staff members of committees are appointed by the CSEA; student members are appointed by the Associated Student Government.
+Instructors, students, staff, and administrators participate in curriculum development and the learning processes and in the general campus environment as full voting members of the various college committees which provide guidance and assistance to the President."

-The Academic Senate, Classified Senate, CSEA, AFT, Administration, Associated Students (ASCC), and College Council comprise the institutions that, collectively, govern the College.
-The Academic Senate, ASCC, and College Council all have constitutions and bylaws that identify membership, operation, term of office, process for appointment, and method of amendment.
+The Academic Senate (AS), Classified Senate (CS), CSEA, Administration, Student Senate(ASCC), and College Council (CC) comprise the institutions that, collectively, govern the College.
+The AS, ASCC, and CC all have constitutions and by-laws that identify membership, operation, term of office, process for appointment, and method of amendment.
 Elections, a form of evaluation, are held annually for most councils; however, officers of the Academic Senate hold two year terms.
 These elections ensure fresh ideas and allow voices into the decision-making process.
-Moreover, the members of the councils are charged with the task of taking information back to their constituents for comment as well as providing their constituents a place to go so that concerns can be brought to the officers of the various councils.
+Moreover, the members of the councils are charged with the task of taking information back to their constituents for comment, as well as providing their constituents a place to go so that concerns can be brought to the officers of the various councils.
+Public comment such as this has triggered the governing bodies of the AS, CS, ASCC, and CC to review their constitutions and by-laws to improve the effectiveness of the bodies and the integrity of shared governance.